 "Prior art is analogous if it is from the same field of endeavor or if it is reasonably pertinent to the particular problem the inventor is trying to solve."
 Circuit Check Inc. v.
 QXQ Inc., 795 F.3d 1331, 1335 (Fed.
 Cir.
 2015).
 In the present case, Tacken discloses the development of "a humanized antibody, hD1V1G2/G4 (hD1), directed against the C-type lectin DC-specific intercellular adhesion molecule 3-grabbing nonintegrin (DC-SIGN) to explore its capacity to serve as a target receptor for vaccination purposes."
 Ex.
 1034, Abstract.
-Given Patent Owner's position that the relevant field of the '880 patent encompasses the "engineering monoclonal antibodies for human therapeutic use, either in the laboratory or industry" (see Section II(B), above), Tacken's development of the monoclonal antibody hD1V1G2/G4 (hD1) "for vaccination purposes" appears to be in the same field of endeavor as the invention of the '880 patent.
-Moreover, because Tacken's antibodies employ the same IgG2/IgG4 constant region as SEQ ID NO: 2 of the asserted claims, we are unconvinced that Tacken is not reasonably pertinent to the '880 patent.
+Given Patent Owner's position that the relevant field of the '504 patent encompasses the "engineering monoclonal antibodies for human therapeutic use, either in the laboratory or industry"

+(see Section II(B), above), Tacken's development of the monoclonal antibody hD1V1G2/G4 (hD1) "for vaccination purposes" would appear to be in the same field of endeavor.
+Moreover, because Tacken's antibodies employ the same IgG2/IgG4 constant region as SEQ ID NO. 2 of claim 1, we disagree that Tacken is not reasonably pertinent to the '504 patent.

 With reference to its hD1V1G2/G4 (hD1) antibody, Tacken discloses that, "[a]n isotype control antibody, h5G1.1-mAb (5G1.1, eculizumab; Alexion Pharmaceuticals) containing the same IgG2/IgG4 constant region, is specific for the human terminal complement protein C5."
 Ex.
 1034, 1279.
 Although, as Patent Owner points out, Tacken then cites to Thomas, Patent Owner does not address why Tacken would use an eculizumab having the IgG4 constant region as set forth in Thomas as "[a]n isotype control antibody" for one having an IgG2/IgG4 constant region.
-Dr. Balthasar, however, testifies that Tacken also cites Mueller II17 "as providing information about the hybrid IgG2/IgG4 constant region portion of eculizumab."
+Dr. Balthasar, however, testifies that Tacken also cites Mueller II "as providing information about the hybrid IgG2/IgG4 constant region portion of eculizumab."
 Ex.
 1002 ¶ 56 (citations omitted); see Ex.
 1034, 1279 (indicating that in the construction of hD1V1G2/G4 (hD1), "humanized variable heavy and variable light regions were [] genetically fused with a human hybrid IgG2/IgG4 constant domain," as set forth in Mueller II (reference 17)).
 On the present record, we read Tacken as disclosing that humanized monoclonal antibody 5G1.1, known as eculizumab, encompasses a molecule having a hybrid IgG2/IgG4 constant domain.